-Each state has laws that allow the local government to foreclose on your home if you don’t pay your property taxes.
+Each state has laws that allow the local government to foreclose on your home—or otherwise take the property—if you don’t pay your property taxes.
 When you lose your home to a tax sale, you generally have two options to get the home back: redeeming the home or setting aside (overturning) the sale.

-If you fail to pay your property taxes or other municipal charges (such as a sewer or water bill), the past-due amount becomes a lien on the home.
+If you fail to pay your property taxes or other municipal charges, like a sewer or water bill, the past-due amount becomes a lien on the home.
 This type of lien almost always has priority over other liens, including mortgages.
-(Learn more about lien priority and different types of liens in Nolo’s article Types of Property Liens.)
+(To learn about different types of liens, see Types of Property Liens.)

-If the taxes remain unpaid, the taxing authority will eventually:
+If the taxes remain unpaid, in most cases, the taxing authority will eventually:

 Typically, you can live in the home during the redemption period.
 Exactly how long you’ll get to redeem varies from state to state, but generally you’ll get between one year and three years.
 In certain states though, the redemption period is much shorter.
 Check your state laws or consult with an attorney to find out the tax sale redemption period where you live.